-In 2015-2016, The prevalence of obesity was 39.8% and affected about 93.3 million of U.S. adults.
-Obesity among children and adolescents are still higher.
-Obesity leads one to metabolic syndrome and life style related diseases.
-If you are in U.S, the probability of being obese is almost 50%.
-U.S contributes 70% of the adult obesity among all other nations included.
+In 2015-2016, The prevalence of obesity was 39.8% and affected about 93.3 million U.S. adults.
+Obesity among children and adolescents is still higher.
+Obesity leads to metabolic syndrome and lifestyle-related diseases.
+If you are in the U.S, the probability of being obese is almost 50%.
+The U.S contributes 70% of the adult obesity among all other nations included.

 What is the weight to be considered obese?